LitExtension Blog

 Step 5: Add interactions and animations

-Moving to the next step of our Webflow tutorial, let's add interactions and animations to your Webflow site to make it more engaging.
+Now it’s time to add interactions and animations to make your Webflow site more dynamic and engaging.
 Simply select the element you want to animate and navigate to the “Interactions” panel.

 For instance, for the testimonial slider of this theme, we choose to add the Slider Change effect that triggers when someone views the slider.